se306-2022/project-2-team-1/README.md

 ### Running CLI

+#### Notes
+Some key information for running the scheduler:
+ - The visualiser adds some level of overhead to visualise the solution search space.
+While every effort has been made to keep it running optimally, it is recommended to disable the visualisation for exceptionally large graphs.
+ - The algorithm uses DFS Branch and Bound by default.
+It can be switched to an alternate A-Star algorithm using a 'bottom level' heuristic, which may prove faster in some cases.

 #### IntelliJ

 To run the CLI of our project via IntelliJ, click on the Gradle tab and locate **scheduler-cli**.
 Click the dropdown